How to set up and process automatic prepayments and accruals

 Set up a prepayment

-EXAMPLE: We're creating a prepayment to correct a rent payment of £/€600.00 which applies to a three month period.
-For example, the rent is paid in January but covers the period January, February and March.
+EXAMPLE: Create a payment to correct a rent payment of £/€600.00 covering a three-month period.
+For example, you pay rent in January which covers January, February and March.

 1. Go to Nominal codes, then Prepayments.